canvasxyz/okra/README.md

 ╚══════════════════════════════════════════════════════════════════════════════╝
 ```

-okra is a _merkle search tree_ written in Zig and built on LMDB.
+okra is a merkle search tree written in Zig and built on LMDB.

-You can use okra as a persistent key/value store with efficient p2p syncing built-in: two okra instances (e.g. peers on a mesh network) can quickly identify missing or conflicting entries.
+You can use okra as a persistent key/value store with efficient p2p syncing built-in: two okra instances (e.g. peers on a mesh network) can **quickly identify missing or conflicting entries**.
 It's like O(log(N)) rsync for LMDB.

 ## Internal design